Yellowstone National Park: Fauna

 Starting in 1914, to protect elk populations, the U.S. Congress appropriated funds to be used for "destroying wolves, prairie dogs, and other animals injurious to agriculture and animal husbandry" on public lands.
 Park Service hunters carried out these orders, and by 1926 they had killed 136 wolves.
 Gradually, wolves were virtually eliminated from Yellowstone.
 Further exterminations continued until the National Park Service ended the practice in 1935.
 With the passing of the Endangered Species Act in 1973, the wolf was one of the first mammal species listed.
 After the wolves were extirpated from Yellowstone, the coyote then became the park's top canine predator.
 Since the coyote is not able to bring down large animals, this lack of an apex predator resulted in a marked increase in lame and sick megafauna.

 By the 1990s, the Federal government had reversed its views on wolves.
 In a controversial decision by the U.S. Fish and Wildlife Service (which oversees threatened and endangered species), northwestern wolves imported from Canada were reintroduced into the park.
 Reintroduction efforts have been successful, with populations remaining relatively stable.
-A survey conducted in 2005 reported that there were 13 wolf packs, totaling 118 individuals in Yellowstone and 326 in the entire ecosystem.
-These park figures were lower than those reported in 2004, but may be attributable to wolf migration to other nearby areas as suggested by the substantial increase in the Montana population during that interval.
-Almost all the wolves documented were descended from the 66 wolves reintroduced in 1995–96.
+A survey conducted in 2024 reported that there were 9 wolf packs, totaling 108 individuals.
 The recovery of populations throughout the states of Wyoming, Montana, and Idaho has been so successful that on February 27, 2008, the U.S. Fish and Wildlife Service removed the Northern Rocky Mountain wolf population from the endangered species list.
-As of January 2023, there are at least 108 wolves in the park in 10 packs.
 Wolves in Yellowstone sit at the core of a larger population connected throughout the Greater Yellowstone Ecosystem.